IBMAppModernization/network-tester/README.md

 ## Running on Cloud Foundry on the IBM Cloud

-1. Clone this repo
+1. Clone this repo.

 2. Edit the file **manifest.yml** and enter a unique **host** for the Cloud Foundry application.

-3. Push the application using the IBM Cloud CLI
+3. Push the application using the IBM Cloud CLI.

    ```
      ibmcloud cf push
    ```
+4. Open the designated Cloud Foundry route in your browser.

 ## Customizing

 To customize you'll need to install [Node.js 8.x](https://nodejs.org/en/download/) or later with **npm** and [browserify](http://browserify.org/)